Syrian civilians flee Idlib in wake of Russian-supported attacks | DW | 23.12.2019

 Despite the Russian government's claims that the humanitarian situation has improved, people continue to flee Idlib region in droves — many heading toward the Turkish border, despite its closure

 Turkey and Russia brokered a ceasefire agreement in September 2018 for Idlib province.
 But Assad has ignored the deal, launching an offensive on Idlib last April that has now intensified.
-VJournalist Alhasan has called on civilians to help each other, saying that "we cannot expect outside help; the world is not listing to our appeals."
-Küster, of Medico International, confirms that many Syrians feel this way.
-"These people are sensing that Europe will not come to their help, will not rescue them," he says.
-Many Syrians feel abandoned, he underlines, as Assad and Russia create facts on the ground.
+Journalist Alhasan has called on civilians to help each other, saying that "we cannot expect outside help; the world is not listing to our appeals."
+Küster, of Medico International, confirmed that many Syrians feel this way.
+"These people are sensing that Europe will not come to their help, will not rescue them," he said.
+Many Syrians feel abandoned, he underlined, as Assad and Russia create facts on the ground.

 China and Russia have been sharply criticized for vetoing a UN resolution to extend cross-border aid to Syria.
 Aid groups have warned of a humanitarian disaster if the life-saving assistance were to stop.
 (22.12.2019)